fountainment/cherrysoda-engine/README.md

 In 2018, I tried using Monocle engine (the engine of the game Celeste) which is written in C#.
 Its design is quite simple and handy for 2d sprite game, so I wish like to combine it with my previous C++ cross-platform experience.

-This engine ported most parts of Monocle engine to C++, and added some useful features like simple audio play, command console UI are rewritten in ImGui and has a parameter tweaking slider, some minor changes are made for 3d capability, but this engine is still mainly for making 2d game.
+This engine ported most parts of Monocle engine to C++, and added some useful features like simple audio play.
+Command console UI are rewritten in ImGui and has a parameter tweaking slider.
+Some minor changes are made for 3d capability, but this engine is still mainly for making 2d game.

 ## Demos